Andy Ibáñez Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the White Sox pitching staff ranks fifth in MLB.
+- The White Sox pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- White Sox pitchers combine to allow the third-most home runs in baseball (72 total, 1.4 per game).
+- The White Sox surrender the fourth-most home runs in baseball (72 total, 1.4 per game).

+- Scholtens makes his first start of the season for the White Sox.

+- The 29-year-old righty pitched in relief in his most recent outing this season, one of three appearances so far.

 © 2023 Data Skrive.
 All rights reserved.